drankush/VoxRad/README.md

 ### 🔐 Managing Keys

 - You can encrypt keys of transcription, text and multimodal models with password and even lock and unlock them while the application is in use.
-The application will ask for this password every time you start the applicaiton if encrypted keys are stored in working directory.
+The application will ask for this password every time you start the applicaiton if encrypted keys are stored.
 - In the "Base URL" field,  enter the base URL in OpenAI compatible format.
 Enter API key in the in the "API Key" field.
 - You can use any OpenAI-compatible API key and Base URL and even locally deployed models which create OpenAI compatible endpoints.
 - Click **Fetch Model** to see the available models and choose one.